Jim Carrey Creates New Cartoon That Looks Like Donald Trump And Stormy Daniels Having Sex

-Jim Carrey has posted another one of his political cartoon creations and this time it looks like he’s created a painting of Donald Trump and Stormy Daniels having sex.
+Jim Carrey has posted another one of his political cartoon creations, and this time it looks like he’s created a painting of Donald Trump and Stormy Daniels having sex.
 Carrey titled his piece, “Fifty Shades of Decay” which is an obvious pun on the Fifty Shades of Grey series of erotic books and movies.
 In the piece, you can see an illustration of a man and woman in the throes of an intimate encounter.
 The man in the painting is depicted with Trump’s signature hairstyle.
-The painting also has the US presidential seal superimposed onto it, in the lower center of the piece.
+The painting also has the U.S. presidential seal superimposed onto it, in the lower center of the piece.

 This isn’t the first time that the actor, best known for his comedic work, has posted his political artwork.
-As The Inquisitr previously reported, Carrey recently posted a “portrait” of a woman who many believe was supposed to be, White House Press Secretary, Sarah Huckabee Sanders.
+As the Inquisitr previously reported, Carrey recently posted a “portrait” of a woman who many believe was supposed to be White House Press Secretary Sarah Huckabee Sanders.

 “This is the portrait of a so-called Christian whose only purpose in life is to lie for the wicked.
 Monstrous!”
 Carrey wrote in the caption.
 He has not explicitly stated that this illustration is meant to portray Huckabee Sanders.
 But, on its website, Fox News claimed that Carrey received backlash for “apparently” depicting her in a “terrifyingly garish light.”

 This is the portrait of a so-called Christian whose only purpose in life is to lie for the wicked.
 Monstrous! pic.twitter.com/MeYLTy1pqb